raechanel/reading-notes-02/class-07.md

 # Tables, Functions, Methods, and Objects

 ***
 # Table

 A `table` represents information in a grid format.
 Examples of tables include financial reports, tv schedules, and sports results.

-Grids allow us to understand complex data by refrenceing information on two axes.
+Grids allow us to understand complex data by refrencing information on two axes.

 Each block in the grid is referred to as a `table cell`.
 In HTML a table is written out row by row.